-Each minute, twenty people become victims of intimate partner violence according to the Center for Disease Control and Prevention.
-This rate is even higher in economically-distressed areas, where families experiencing high levels of financial strain are more than three times as likely to experience domestic violence as those who are not.
-LUCHA founded the Project Jumpstart transitional housing program in 2007 to address the needs of these low-income survivors.
-It does so by helping survivors safely remove themselves from violent relationships, achieve socio-economic independence from their abusers, and connect them with the necessary resources to begin healing from their trauma.
+Each minute, twenty people experience intimate partner violence according to the Center for Disease Control and Prevention.
+Families experiencing high levels of financial strain are more than three times as likely to experience domestic violence as those who are not.
+LUCHA founded Project Jumpstart transitional housing program in 2007 to address the needs of low-income survivors.
+It relocates survivors to safe, independent housing; helps them achieve economic self-sufficiency; and connects them with resources so they may begin healing.

-While the program is open to all survivors, it specializes in serving immigrants and Latinos within financially distressed areas, given these groups have an especially difficult time accessing domestic violence services as a result of social and/or geographic isolation, fear of legal repercussions (e.g. deportation, loss of child custody, etc.), language barriers, cultural norms regarding marriage or relationships, economic disadvantage, etc.
+While the program welcomes all survivors, it is specially designed for immigrants and Spanish speakers from financially distressed areas, given these demographics face additional barriers such as social and/or geographic isolation, fear of legal repercussions (e.g. deportation, loss of child custody, etc.), language barriers, cultural norms regarding marriage or relationships, and economic disadvantage, etc.

 For more information, please call 773.276.5338 x 257 or email firstname.lastname@example.org.

-In order to qualify, survivors must meet three requirements: (1) Be fleeing (and are able to document) a domestic violence scenario; (2) Be a City of Chicago resident; and (2) Have sufficient income to pay the difference between their monthly rent and the amount of rental assistance provided.
+In order to qualify, survivors must meet three requirements: 1) be fleeing (and able to document) a domestic violence scenario; 2) reside in the City of Chicago; and 3) have sufficient income to cover the difference between monthly rent and the amount of rental assistance provided by the program.

-Survivors receive 6-to-24 months of rental and deposit assistance ranging from $300 to $500.
-The specific amount is determined by income, market rents, and the heuristic (as taught by LUCHA and other HUD-approved housing agencies) which limits rent to ~30% of one’s income.
+Survivors receive 6-to-24 months of rental and security deposit assistance ranging from $300 to $500 each month.
+The specific amount is determined by income and market rents.

-Survivors develop a case management plan which feature a self-sufficiency goal.
-Clients also enroll in relevant social services throughout the term of the program, including group therapy, legal assistance, childcare, employment counseling and job placement, utility assistance, and other benefits.
+Survivors work with staff to develop a case management plan around goals leading to self-sufficiency.
+Staff also connect survivors to relevant social services including group therapy, legal assistance, childcare, employment counseling, job placement, utility assistance, as well as other benefits.